 Record Sealing — The process of sealing or destroying of court records.
 The term is derived from the tradition of placing a seal on specified court files that prevents anyone from reviewing the files without receiving a court order.
-The modern process and requirements to seal a record and the protections it provides vary by state and often vary between civil and criminal cases.
+The modern process and requirements to seal a record, including the protections sealing provides, varies by state and often varies between civil and criminal cases.

-Generally, record sealing can be defined as the process of removing from public view the records pertaining to a court case.
-However, the records may not completely disappear and may still be viewed in limited circumstances; in most instances it requires a court order to unseal or view records once they are sealed.
+Generally, record sealing can be defined as the process of removing the records pertaining to a court case from public view.
+The records, however, may not completely disappear and may still be viewed in limited circumstances; in most instances, a court order is required to unseal or view records once they are sealed.
 Some states order records to be destroyed after they are sealed.
-Once a record is sealed, in some states, the contents are legally considered never to have occurred and are not acknowledged by the state.
+In some states, once a record is sealed the contents are legally considered to have never occurred and are not acknowledged by the state.

 The "public policy" of record sealing balances the state's desire to free citizens from the burdens caused by the information contained in state records against the state's interest to preserve records that may be beneficial to the state or its citizens.

-Adjudication withheld — Withheld adjudication is a decision by a judge to put a person on probation without a judgment of guilt.
-It means a person is not found guilty legally by the court.
-If the person successfully completes the terms of probation and has no subsequent offenses, no further action with be taken on the case and the offense for which adjudication was withheld is typically not considered a prior conviction for purposes of habitual offender sentencing.
+Adjudication withheld — Adjudication withheld is a decision by a judge to put a person on probation without a judgment of guilt, meaning the court does not legally find a person guilty, as long as the person complies with the sentence requirements.
+If the person successfully completes the terms of probation and has no subsequent offenses, as long as the person complies with his or her sentence requirements, no further action will be taken on the case and the offense for which adjudication was withheld is typically not considered a prior conviction for purposes of habitual offender sentencing, unless a person is convicted during adjudication withheld.
 If the person does not complete the terms of probation, a finding of guilty may be entered and the person may be sentenced according to the punishments defined for the offense.

-Affidavit — Any written document in which the signer swears under oath before a notary public or someone authorized to take oaths (like a county clerk), that the statements in the document are true.
-2) in many states a declaration under penalty of perjury, which does not require the oath taking before a notary, is the equivalent of an affidavit.
+Affidavit — 1) Any written document in which the signer swears under oath before a notary public or someone authorized to take oaths (like a county clerk), that the statements in the document are true.
+2) In many states, a declaration under penalty of perjury, which does not require oath taking before a notary, is the equivalent of an affidavit.

 Amendment — A change or addition to a legal document which, when properly signed, has the same legal power as the original document.

 Arrest — 1) The arrest is the starting point of most criminal cases.
 Arrest means to take or hold a suspected criminal with legal authority, as by a law enforcement officer.
 An arrest may be made legally based on a warrant issued by a court after receiving a sworn statement of probable cause to believe there has been a crime committed by this person, for an apparent crime committed in the presence of the arresting officer, or upon probable cause to believe a crime has been committed by that person.
-Once the arrest has been made, the officer must give the arrestee his/her rights ("Miranda rights") at the first practical moment, and either cite the person to appear in court or bring him/her in to jail.
-A person arrested must be brought before a judge for arraignment in a short time (e.g. within two business days), and have his/her bail set.
+Once the arrest has been made, the officer must give the arrestee his/her rights ("Miranda rights") prior to interrogation (questioning), and either cite the person to appear in court or bring him/her in to jail.
+An arrested person must be brought before a judge for arraignment in a short time (e.g. within two business days), and have his/her bail set, unless no bail is required.
 A private "security guard" cannot actually arrest someone except by citizen's arrest, but can hold someone briefly until a law officer is summoned.
 A "citizen's arrest" can be made by any person when a crime has been committed in his/her presence.
-However, such self-help arrests can lead to lawsuits for "false arrest" if proved to be mistaken, unjustified or involving unnecessary holding.
+Such self-help arrests, however, can lead to lawsuits for "false arrest" if proved to be mistaken, unjustified or involving unnecessary holding.

 Clerk of the court — An officer appointed by the court to work with the chief judge in overseeing the court's administration, especially to assist in managing the flow of cases through the court and to maintain court records.

-Count — each separate statement in a complaint which states a cause of action which, standing alone, would give rise to a lawsuit, or each separate charge in a criminal action.
+Count — Each separate statement in a complaint which states a cause of action which, standing alone, would give rise to a lawsuit, or each separate charge in a criminal action.
 An arrest or complaint may includes multiple counts.
-For instance, a person who breaks into a home and steals a checkbook and uses the checks can be charged with (1) burglary in the first degree, (2) theft, (3) forgery
+For instance, a person who breaks into a home and steals a checkbook and uses the checks can be charged with (1) burglary in the first degree, (2) theft, and (3) forgery.

-Declaration — Any statement made, particularly in writing.
-2) a written statement made “under penalty of perjury” and signed by the declarant, which is modern substitute for more cumbersome affidavit, which requires swearing to its truth before a notary public.
+Declaration — 1) Any statement made, particularly in writing.
+2) A written statement made “under penalty of perjury” and signed by the declarant, which is modern substitute for more cumbersome affidavit, which requires swearing to its truth before a notary public.

 Deferred Adjudication — Literally means to defer judgment.
-This is available in some jurisdictions for certain offenses.
-It often involves probation, treatment programs, and/or some type of community supervision.
-If all conditions of probation are met for the allotted time handed down by the court, the offender can avoid a formal sentence, and in some jurisdictions, no permanent record of the crime will be made.
+This is available in some jurisdictions for certain offenses and often involves probation, treatment programs, and/or some type of community supervision.
+If all conditions of probation are met for the allotted time handed down by the court, the offender can avoid a formal sentence.
 Typically, at the end of the probationary period the charges will be dismissed and no record of conviction will result.
 Deferred adjudication may be available to eligible defendants upon recommendation by the prosecutor or at the discretion of the court.

 Dismissal with prejudice — When a case is dismissed for good reason and the plaintiff is barred from bringing an action on the same claim.

-Dismissal — 1) the act of voluntarily terminating a criminal prosecution or a lawsuit or one of its causes of action by one of the parties.
-2) a judge's ruling that a lawsuit or criminal charge is terminated.
-3) an appeals court's act of dismissing an appeal, letting the lower court decision stand.
-4) the act of a plaintiff dismissing a lawsuit upon settling the case.
-Such a dismissal may be dismissal with prejudice, meaning it can never be filed again, or dismissal without prejudice, leaving open the possibility of bringing the suit again if the defendant does not follow through on the terms of the settlement.
+Dismissal — 1) The act of voluntarily terminating a criminal prosecution or a lawsuit or one of its causes of action by one of the parties.
+2) A judge's ruling that a lawsuit or criminal charge is terminated.
+3) An appeals court's act of dismissing an appeal, letting the lower court decision stand.
+4) The act of a plaintiff dismissing a lawsuit upon settling the case.
+Such a dismissal may be either dismissal with prejudice, meaning the suit can never be filed again, or dismissal without prejudice, leaving open the possibility of bringing up the suit again if the defendant does not follow through on the terms of the settlement.

-District Attorney — an official prosecutor for a judicial district.
-The City Attorney or the state’s Attorney General prosecutes sometimes crimes.
+District Attorney — An official prosecutor for a judicial district, typically a county.
+The City Attorney or the state’s Attorney General sometimes prosecutes crimes.

-Ethics — principles of conduct that members of the legal profession are expected to observe in their practice.
-They are an outgrowth of the development of the legal profession itself.
+Ethics — Principles of conduct that members of the legal profession are expected to observe in their practice.
+They are an outgrowth of the development of the legal profession.

 Trial evidence consists of:

 Expungement — Expungement is the process of legally destroying, obliterating or striking out records or information in files, computers and other depositories relating to criminal charges.
 State laws, which vary by state, govern the expungement of criminal records.
 The records cannot be accessed for general law enforcement or civil use.
 An expunged record may usually not be considered by any private or public entity in employment matters, certification, licensing, revocation of certification or licensure, or registration.
-However, some states allow expunged records to be accessed for employment or licensing in certain sensitive positions, such as law enforcement or work involving children or elderly persons.
+Some states, however, allow expunged records to be accessed for employment or licensing in certain sensitive positions, such as law enforcement or work involving children or elderly persons.
 Expungement of records usually requires a formal request for expungement by the subject person of the records.
 States laws vary regarding when a request for expungement may be made and what records, i.e., records of arrest, fingerprints, etc., may be expunged.
-However, some laws allow automatic expungement in certain instances, such as for juvenile records of adults and first offenders who successfully complete a diversionary sentence.
+Some laws, however, allow automatic expungement in certain instances, such as for juvenile records of adults and first offenders who successfully complete a diversionary sentence.
 Local laws should be consulted to determine what requirements apply to expungement in your state

 Information or Complaint — A document filed with the court by a prosecuting attorney that lists the charges.
-This is the first step in creating a criminal court case.
-Commonly referred to as filing charges.
+This is the first step in creating a criminal court case and is commonly referred to as filing charges.